JuliaLang/PackageCompiler.jl/docs/src/apps.md

 /home/kc/PackageCompilerX.jl/examples/MyApp/src/MyApp.jl
 ```

-This is a problem that Julia itself has:
+This is a problem that the Julia standard libraries themselves have:

 ```
 julia> @which rand()